mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 *   For group assignments, you cannot reuse another group's code
 *   You are not permitted to use solution sets for the two main textbooks we're using during the course

-**Any material that is taken in whole or in part from another source and not properly cited will be treated as a violation of Mason's Academic Honor Code.**
+**[Any material that is taken in whole or in part from another source and not properly cited will be treated as a violation of Mason's Academic Honor Code.]{.smallcaps}**

 Other violations of Mason's Honor Code will be treated similarly.
 Suspected violations will be reported to the Office of Academic Integrity.